Ruslan Provodnikov

 During the prime of his career, Provodnikov was known as a highly aggressive pressure fighter possessing formidable punching power, stamina and an exceptionally durable chin.
+His opponents Chris Algieri and Hall of Fame champion Timothy Bradley both stated that Provodnikov was the strongest fighter they ever faced, with a harder punch than even Manny Pacquiao.

 Personal life

 Provodnikov said that he wanted to learn English.
 Provodnikov was translated to have said, "I think boxing saved my life", as part of a translation of a statement Provodnikov made in response to an interviewer's question about what career he would have chosen if he was not a boxer.

 Early life

 Ruslan Mikhailovich Provodnikov was born in Beryozovo, a small village in Western Siberia to an ethnic Russian father and an ethnic Mansi mother, but identifies himself as Mansi.
 Provodnikov said that he used to street-fight as a child, so his dad took him to a boxing trainer when he was ten years old to box.
 He would regularly make a 1-day trip to train at a gym that was something closer to what a professional boxing gym should be.
 As an amateur he won 130 of 150 fights.
 He was discovered in Ekaterinburg by his current promoters and managers, who brought him to the U.S.